JonathanYiv/jonathanyiv.github.io/resume.md

 <sub>Oct 2015 - Mar 2017</sub>

-My store was a Top 300 Domino's store (out of ~13,000 at the time) with ~2 Million in yearly sales and several awards for sales/service/operations.
+My store was a Top 300 Domino's store (out of ~13,000 at the time) with ~$2 Million in yearly sales and several awards for sales/service/operations.

-I've been asked to and have spoken at regional meetings.
+I have spoken, on request, at regional meetings.

 Six of my former Assistant Managers have become General Managers.